Paleobiota of the Burgess Shale

 This is a list of the biota of the Burgess Shale, a Cambrian lagerstätte located in Yoho National Park in Canada.

 The Burgess Shale is a fossil-bearing deposit exposed in the Canadian Rockies of British Columbia, Canada.
 It is famous for the exceptional preservation of the soft parts of its fossils.
 At 508 million years old (middle Cambrian), it is one of the earliest fossil beds containing soft-part imprints.

-Paleobiota
+During the Cambrian, the ecosystem of the Burgess Shale sat under 100 to 300 metres (330 to 1000 feet) of water at the base of a submarine canyon known as the Cathedral Escarpment, which today is a part of the Canadian Rockies.
+The ecosystem would have sat in dimly lit water, most likely at the edge, or in the Mesopelagic zone.
+The ecosystem was preserved by rapid mudslides that quickly buried organisms near, or on the seafloor, which helps explain the rarity of nektonic organisms at the site.
+The shale would have supported unique environments like brine pools that could have also helped to preserve the fossils.
+Notable areas that expose the Burgess Shale include the Walcott Quarry, Marble Canyon, Stephen Formation, Tulip Beds, Stanley Glacier, the Trilobite Beds and the Cathedral Formation.
+With each site occupying a varying depth, and distance from the base of the escarpments.

 Arthropoda

-Crown-group arthropods (euarthropods such as trilobites) are extremely diverse and some species are abundant in the Burgess Shale.
+Crown-group arthropods (euarthropods such as trilobites) and their stem-group relatives (such as radiodonts) are extremely diverse and some species are abundant in the Burgess Shale.
 Along with their earlier-diverging cousins, the "Lobopodians", they provide great information on early Panarthropod evolution.

 Lobopodians

-Lobopodians, a grouping of worm-like panarthropods from which arthropods arose from, were present in the shale.
+Lobopodians, a grouping of worm-like panarthropods from which arthropods arose, were present in the shale.

 Sponges

 Sponges (Porifera) were extremely diverse in the shale, with many of them belonging to the class Demospongiae.

 Comb-jellies (Ctenophora)

-Ctenophores, also known as comb jellies, are rare in the shale, but three genera are known from the site.
+Crown-group and stem-group Ctenophores, also known as comb jellies, are moderately common in the shale, with five genera known from the site.